Folklore of the Yorkshire Dales

 The Hobgoblins of the Yorkshire Dales remind me of Dobby the House Elf from Harry Potter.
 They were helpful around the house if you treated them well, but they were NOT happy if you didn’t and would cause mischief aplenty.

-These awesome phenomena appear on the side of Buttertubs Pass, headed between Wensleydale and Swaledale, and are a series of limestone potholes that reach about 25 metres below the surface at their deepest point (rest assured the above picture was taken at the shallow end of the Buttertubs pool!)
+These awesome phenomena appear on the side of Buttertubs Pass, crossing between Wensleydale and Swaledale, and are a series of limestone potholes that reach about 25 metres below the surface at their deepest point (rest assured the above picture was taken at the shallow end of the Buttertubs pool!)

 They are apparently called the Buttertubs because they used to be used as a ‘fridge’ for butter back in the day.